 Recommended previous knowledge

-Final oral exam counts 80% in the grading.
+- Final oral exam which counts 80% towards the final grade.

 Examination support material

 Subjects taught in English will only offer the exam paper in English.
 You may write your examination paper in Norwegian, Swedish, Danish or English.